 Data Protection And Access To Information: Employers have a statutory requirement to comply with the Data Protection Act and must implement a formal Data Protection Policy for their staff.

-Termination of employment: this section of the staff handbook details the process the employer will follow prior to the cessation of employment of an employee.
+Termination of employment: this section of the staff handbook details the process the employer will follow prior to the cessation of employment and redundancy of an employee as well as notice periods for terminating the employment.

 Disciplinary procedure: an employee’s employment can be terminated by the employer for acts of gross misconduct.

-Grievance procedure: a grievance procedure is a set of steps an employee can follow to make a complaint about a problem, which is then investigated and resolved.
+Grievance policy: a grievance procedure is a set of steps an employee can follow to make a complaint about a problem, which is then investigated and resolved.

-Benefits of creating your staff handbook with Legislate
+Benefits of creating your employee handbook template with Legislate

 Legislate is an easy-to-use contract creation and management platform which allows you to create custom lawyer-approved contracts in minutes by answering simple questions.
 Creating your staff handbook with Legislate offers a number of benefits to both the employer and employees: